-Work at Illinois (and now at UNC) and University of Tennessee has focused not just on development of traditional performance tools, but also on the next generation of performance scalability and fault tolerance problems to be encountered by LANL and ASCI applications.
+Work at Illinois (and now at UNC) and University of Tennessee has focused not just on development of traditional performance tools, but also on the next generation of performance scalability and fault tolerance problems to be encountered by LANL and ASC applications.
 With emerging systems containing thousands (and soon tens of thousands) of processors, new approaches are needed that can estimate performance efficiently, enable adaptability in the face of component failures, and ensure high application performance.

 Reliability and Fault Tolerance.
-Today, clusters built from commodity PCs dominate high-performance computing, with systems containing thousands of processors now being deployed.
-As node counts for multi-teraflop systems grow to thousands and with proposed petaflop system likely to contain even more nodes, the standard assumption that system hardware and software are fully reliable becomes much less credible.
-Concomitantly, understanding application sensitivity to system failures is critical to establishing confidence in the outputs of large-scale applications and in specifying systems and architectures than can continue operation given component failures.
+Operational experience with LANL's systems has shown that they are sensitive to transient faults, due to radiation (e.g., single bit upsets) and software glitches.
+Simply put, the standard assumption that system hardware and software are fully reliable is much less credible, particularly in LANL's high altitude environment with very large systems.
+Concomitantly, understanding application sensitivity to system failures is critical to establishing confidence in the outputs of stockpile stewardship applications and in specifying systems and architectures than can continue operation given component failures.